OleVik/riloadr-wordpress/README.md

 4. [License](#license)

 <a name="features"></a>
 ## 1. Features

 * **jQuery Optimized**: Uses WordPress' built-in jQuery to integrate with Riloadr.
 * **Easy to configure**: Optimize your templates and include the required files and you're done.
 * **Limit application**: The technique will only be applied to images with the class *riloadr*
+* **Solid foundation**: The plugin is built with [scribu/wp-scb-framework](https://github.com/scribu/wp-scb-framework)
-* **Mirrors the original**: The rest of the features are equivalent to the ones at <a href="https://github.com/tubalmartin/riloadr">https://github.com/tubalmartin/riloadr</a>
+* **Mirrors the original**: The rest of the features are equivalent to the ones at [tubalmartin/riloadr](https://github.com/tubalmartin/riloadr)

 <a name="howto"></a>
 ## 2. How to use

-Install the plugin as you normally would.
+1. Upload the `riloadr-for-wordpress` folder to your plugins directory (ie. `/wp-content/plugins/`)
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Set options from the Settings->Riloadr menu
+4. Make sure your stylesheet is set up with 100% width on images (ie. `img {width: 100%;}`)

 <a name="compatability"></a>
 ## 3. Compatability

-This technique is tested to work with WordPress 3.3.1+, but should theoretically be backwards compatible to 3.0.
+This technique is tested to work with WordPress 3.3.2+, but should theoretically be backwards compatible to 3.0.

 As per <a href="https://github.com/tubalmartin/riloadr">https://github.com/tubalmartin/riloadr</a> the following browsers have been tested: